Zayn-Qureshi/School_management/README.md

-Here you go, Zayn — a polished `README.md` file tailored for your **School Management System** project.
-It includes everything recruiters need: live demo link, login credentials, features, tech stack, and file structure.

----

 ## 🏫 School Management System

-A modular, web-based school management system with separate dashboards for Admin, Teacher, and Student roles.
+A modular, web-based school management system with separate dashboards for Admin, Teacher, and Student roles for authentication and validation.
 Built using HTML, CSS, and JavaScript, this project demonstrates clean UI design, role-based navigation, and responsive layout.

 ---